 - What do you do to bring some extra income into your household?
 I’m a firm believer that we all can do something, some skill that we can use to earn some extra money.
 It might be baking, cake decorating, sewing, doing craft, woodwork or some other skill.
 Use it to your advantage.
 Another thing you can do with a little spare time and a computer is completing surveys!
 Yes, people pay you to do surveys online.
 You can USE QMEE TO DO SURVEYS AND EARN EXTRA WHEN YOU REFER OTHERS.
 Blogging is also becoming quite popular and you can have the added bonus of staying at home whilst you earn a living from your blog.
 Read about making money from blogging here.

-- Once in a while life serves us little ‘miracles’ and we find that we make a saving.
+- Once in a while life serves us little ‘miracles’ and we find that we make a saving on the purchase of an item or two.
 This is exhilarating when it happens and we often tend to make a rash decision to spend.
 Don’t!
 Save for something special or for unforeseen bills.

 - Whilst it is good to be charitable, you must accept that you cannot give to all or too many charitable organisations.
 That is not required of you!
 Give when you can afford to and if possible don’t set up a direct debit for giving.
 Why?
 Because sometimes you find that you are short of money to pay your bills when you could have used that money that you set up regular contributions for.